Lot Number | Description | Number of Bids | Final Bid |

 | |

-A flat 1/8 flake is off the side at the base, otherwise in overall excellent condition.
+A 1/8" chip is off the inside edge of the lip, otherwise in excellent overall condition.

 | |